a0zhar/PS4Debug/README.md

 # PS4Debug (A PS4 Debugging Payload)
-This repository contains my custom version or fork of GiantPluto's FW 6.72 port of the ps4debug payload.
-I am the sole maintainer of this version and will be responsible for adding new features, pushing code improvements, fixes, etc.
+My custom fork of PS4Debug includes my own tweaks and modifications, and allows building a single PS4Debug payload binary compatible with multiple PS4 OFWs.
+This eliminates the need to maintain five or more separate projects for different OFWs.
+I am the sole maintainer of this version and will be responsible for adding new features, implementing code improvements, fixing issues, and more.

-A huge objective/goal is to make this PS4Debug Source Code firmware-agnostic, meaning that the ps4debug.bin payload compiled from this Source Code will be compatible with the following system firmwares: **5.05, 6.72, 7.02, 7.55, and 9.00**.
-Eliminating the need of having 5 seperate source codes, one for each firmware version.

-## TODOs and News
+## News
 ### Recreating ctn123's Console Scan Feature
 <details>
 <summary>See Explaination + Code</summary>